jpillora/chisel/README.md

 	server is the URL to the chisel server.

-	remotes are remote connections tunneled through the server, each of which come in the form:
+	remotes are remote connections tunnelled through the server, each of which come in the form:

 		<local-host>:<local-port>:<remote-host>:<remote-port>